Electric bikes take the hard work out of cycling, so it's no wonder they are becoming hugely popular.

 Below we've provided some buying advice on what to look for in an electric bike: even if the products we round up here are not discounted, you may find similar products at much lower prices - and if our #2 or #3 ranked product is discounted, that be enough for you to consider it over the #1 e-bike.

 What are electric bikes?

-Exactly what they sound like: a bicycle with an electric motor in one of the wheel hubs.
-On more expensive bikes (typically over £1500) the motor can be built into the frame and drive the chain directly.
+Exactly what they sound like: a bicycle with an electric motor that drives either one of the wheels.
+On more expensive bikes (typically over £1500) the motor can be built into the frame and drive the cranks directly.

 The motor is there to assist you when you’re pedalling, and it really helps to get up hills and it makes it easy to cycle in a headwind.